Cooking With Sugar Headline Animator

 2. In a hard-bottom pot heat up oil and fry onion and sweet pepper along with the thyme.

-3. Stir in tomato paste, add salt and pepper to taste (and the browning if using).
+3. Stir in tomato paste, add salt and pepper to taste (and the browning sauce if using).

 4. Add the pigeon peas and stir well, add water and bring to a boil.
 Season to taste.